ente-io/ente/web/docs/dependencies.md

 -   [zod](https://github.com/colinhacks/zod) is used for runtime typechecking (e.g. verifying that API responses match the expected TypeScript shape).

+-   [nanoid](https://github.com/ai/nanoid) is used for generating unique identifiers.

 -   [debounce](https://github.com/sindresorhus/debounce) and its
     promise-supporting sibling
     [pDebounce](https://github.com/sindresorhus/p-debounce) are used for